CNC machining of thermoplastic

 Thermoplastics work extremely well with CNC machining processes, which are helpful for prototype and high-volume manufacturing.
 The versatile physical, mechanical, and chemical properties are beneficial for a range of applications.

-Prolean has more than a decade of experience with thermoplastic mass production and prototyping.
+Prolean has over a decade of experience with thermoplastic mass production and prototyping.
 We can create highly accurate parts with 20+ plastic options.
-If you need any Plastic CNC machining service for your project, send us your design, and get your parts at your door within a few days.
+If you need Plastic machining for your project, send us your design, and your parts will be delivered to your door within a few days.

 FAQ’s